LetrangerV/rock-paper-scissors/README.md

 There are no requirements on peak load so it is difficult to say if 9000 concurrent users is enough.
 Better hardware will provide better results.

+Also you could any number instances you want behind load balancer to get required throughput.

 ### Environment setup for running Gatling script:
 1. Install Scala (tested on 2.13.0) https://www.scala-lang.org/download/ and add it to PATH environment variable